 D I R E C T I O N S

-- Cover the short ribs in apple cider vinegar, peppercorns, and crushed garlic.
+- Cover the short ribs in apple cider, peppercorns, and crushed garlic.

 - Roast the carrots and 4 shallots with olive oil, salt, and pepper.
 Drizzle olive oil over the top of a head of garlic, cut crosswise.
 Wrap in foil and roast along with the carrots and shallots.